skiptools/skip-ui/README.md

 #### System Symbols

 The `Image(systemName:)` constructor is used to display a standard system symbol name that is provided on Darwin platforms.
-There is no built-in equivalent to these symbols on Android, but you can add these symbols manually by creating a `Module.xcassets` asset catalog in your app module's `Resources/` folder, and then exporting the named symbol(s) from the [`SF Symbols.app`](https://developer.apple.com/sf-symbols/).
-These exported symbol SVG files can be dragged into your asset catalog to provide the necessary symbol data for the Android side.
+There is no built-in equivalent to these symbols on Android, but you can add these symbols manually by creating a `Module.xcassets` asset catalog in your top-level app module's `Resources` folder, and then exporting the named symbol(s) from the [`SF Symbols.app`](https://developer.apple.com/sf-symbols/).
+These exported symbol SVG files can be dragged into your asset catalog to provide the necessary symbol data for your Android app.

 See the [Skip Showcase app](https://github.com/skiptools/skipapp-showcase) `ImagePlayground` for a concrete example of using a system symbol with a exported symbol images, and see that project's Xcode project file ([screenshot](https://assets.skip.tools/screens/SkipUI_Custom_Symbol.png)) to see how the symbol is included in the `.xcassets` file for the app module.